frontendpatterns/frontendpatterns.dev/src/content/patterns/stale-while-revalidate.md

 ## Solution

-Apply the Stale-While-Revalidate pattern by showing cached data immediately while fetching fresh data in the background, and reinforce it with concise examples or tests.
+Show cached data immediately while fetching fresh data in the background.
 For example, let a `useOrders` hook own the network call while an `OrdersTable` component simply renders rows.